 The United States opposes prostitution and any related activities, including pimping, pandering, and/or maintaining brothels as contributing to the phenomenon of trafficking in persons.
 These activities are inherently harmful and dehumanizing.
 The United States Government’s position is that these activities should not be regulated as a legitimate form of work for any human being.

-Using financial aid as a means to dominate other nations is standard imperial practice; it has nothing to do with helping people.
+Using financial aid as a weapon to impose your will is standard imperial practice.
+It has nothing to do with helping people.
 On the contrary, treating sex workers as outlaws makes it impossible to eradicate HIV/AIDS.

 The sex industry would be starved for workers if one could earn the same amount of money doing safer work under better conditions.
-Capitalism does not offer this option and, until we have a society that does, prostitution will continue.
+Capitalism does not offer this option.
+Until it does, sexc work will continue.
 The only question is under what conditions.

 Few workers get to choose what they do.
 Most jobs are demeaning and many are dangerous.
 No one should be punished for doing what they must to survive.

-If we truly want to reduce the number of people doing sex work, we need to fight for full employment, wages that actually cover the cost of living, wage parity for women, minorities and youth, fully-funded 24-hour child care, full employment rights for immigrants and refugees, affordable housing, fully accessible medical care, and free education and job training.
+If we truly want to reduce the number of people doing sex work, we need to fight for full employment, a living wage, wage parity, fully-funded 24-hour child care, full employment rights for immigrants and refugees, affordable housing, fully accessible medical care, and free education and job training.

 These reforms would benefit everyone in the working class.
 However, because they would disrupt the flow of profit, they are vigorously opposed by the capitalist class.
 Until that class can be removed, sex work will continue to be a survival strategy for sections of the working class.